See Rome in Style

-A Four Star chic boutique hotel in Rome between the Spanish Steps & Piazza del Popolo.
+A stylish 4-star getaway between the Spanish Steps and Piazza del Popolo.

-Via Condotti is the most fashionable shopping street in Rome.
-Dating back to Roman times, it is named after conduits which carried water to the Baths of Agrippa.
-Starting at the Spanish Steps, it is a vibrant street brimming with...
+Close to Rome Luxury Suites is Via Condotti, Rome’s most fashionable shopping street.
+This arrow-straight street dates back to ancient Rome, and is named after conduits which carried water to the Baths of Agrippa.